 Natural, youthful eyelid rejuvenation that respects inherent gender differences is best performed by a Board Certified Facial Plastic Surgeon who specializes in the face.
-Dr. Mandal has a detailed understanding of male and female surgical eyelid anatomy, a high level of technical expertise and over 20 years of experience to achieve the desired eyelid rejuvenation for her patients.
+Dr. Mandal has a detailed understanding of male and female surgical eyelid anatomy, a high level of technical expertise, and over 20 years of experience to achieve the desired eyelid rejuvenation for her patients.

 Palm Beach Blepharoplasty

-Palm Beach eyelid surgery, also known as blepharoplasty, is a surgical procedure in which loose skin, protruding fat and/or muscle is removed from the upper and/or lower eyelids.
+Palm Beach eyelid surgery, also known as blepharoplasty, is a surgical procedure in which loose skin, protruding fat, and/or muscle is removed from the upper and/or lower eyelids.
 There are several surgical approaches to eyelid lift surgery, depending on each person’s unique aging as well as the amount of fat and/or skin to be removed.

 The aesthetic goals of upper eyelid surgery are to reduce lid fullness, make the lid more visible and add depth as well as definition to the natural upper eyelid sulcus.
 The incision is well hidden in your natural upper eyelid crease.
 Excess skin and bulging fat are then removed.
-The incision is closed with a very fine suture with placement of subcuticular stitches which are taken out in 3 – 5 days.
-The final result reveals a more youthful, refreshed and rested appearance.
+The incision is closed with a very fine suture with the placement of subcuticular stitches which are taken out in 3 – 5 days.
+The final result reveals a more youthful, refreshed, and rested appearance.

 The aesthetic goals of lower eyelid surgery are to smooth out wrinkles, remove excess skin and flatten bulges without hollowing the lower eyelid area.
 Surgery is performed using various methods, the choice of which depends on the degree of skin and/or fat removed.
-Unlike an upper eyelid lift, the incision site in lower eyelid surgery varies with the patient and, in large part, depends on whether skin is to be removed.
+Unlike an upper eyelid lift, the incision site in lower eyelid surgery varies with the patient and, in large part, depends on whether the skin is to be removed.

-This lower eyelid procedure can reduce excess, lax or wrinkled eyelid skin.
+This lower eyelid procedure can reduce excess, lax, or wrinkled eyelid skin.
 It is important to note that pinch blepharoplasty is not intended to completely flatten or tighten the lower lid.
 It involves excising an ellipse of eyelid skin without entering the deeper muscle layers.
 Pinch blepharoplasty is a conservative upper or lower eyelid lift in which some, not all, of the laxity and wrinkles of the lid are improved to give modest eyelid tightening.
-There is less overall disruption to the eyelid tissues, thus reducing the typical risks of lower eyelid surgery.
+There is a less overall disruption to the eyelid tissues, thus reducing the typical risks of lower eyelid surgery.
 The results reveal a more modest, natural improvement.
 Like all cosmetic procedures, patients must have realistic expectations when considering pinch blepharoplasty.

 Standard Lower Lid Blepharoplasty